eric-pedersen/mgcv-esa-workshop/project_description.md

 # The mgcv package as a one-stop-shop for fitting non-linear ecological models

-The amount and complexity of ecological data has grown substantially in the last decade, and with it the need for statistical models flexible enough to fit this data.
-This workshop will focus on how a single tool, the mgcv package for the R language, can be used to fit a wide range of types of data and ecological models.
+To address the increase in both quantity and complexity of available data, ecologists require flexible, robust statistical models, as well as software to perform such analyses.
+This workshop will focus on how a single tool, the mgcv package for the R language, can be used to fit models to data from a wide range of sources.

-The mgcv package allows users to fit relationships between variables as nonlinear functions, and is one of the most commonly used packages for non-parametric regression.
-However, many users do not know how versatile a tool it actually is.
-This workshop will focus on teaching participants how to use mgcv to fit a wide variety of types of data (including zero-inflated,  heavy-tailed, and survival data) and how to use mgcv to fit more complicated models (such as smooth interactions, time series, seasonal effects, and spatial or spatio-temporal data).
+mgcv is one of the most popular packages for modelling non-linear relationships.
+However, many users do not know how versatile and powerful a tool it cen be.
+This workshop will focus on teaching participants how to use mgcv in a wide variety of situations (including spatio-temporal, zero-inflated,  heavy-tailed, time series, and survival data) and advanced use of mgcv (fitting smooth interactions, seasonal effects, spatial effects, Markov random fields and varying-coefficient models).

-The goals for this workshop will be: (a) give participants a practical introduction to the concept of smoothing, with a focus on why they would choose to use different types of smoothers b) learn to test how well a given mgcv model fits and perform model selection c) give participants an idea of the range of modelling possibilities using this package.
-Participants will be assumed to be familiar with the basics of R (loading and manipulating data, calling functions, and plotting) and regression using R (linear models using lm() and generalized linear models using glm()).
+The workshop will give paricipants an understanding of: (a) practical elements of smoothing theory, with a focus on why they would choose to use different types of smoothers (b) model checking and selection (c) the range of modelling possibilities using mgcv.
+Participants will be assumed to be familiar with the basics of R (loading/manipulating data, functions, and plotting) and regression in R (lm() and glm()).
 The organizers have extensive practical experience with ecological statistics and modelling using mgcv.